-In other words, Jesus says it’s appropriate to tell you now that this is going to come.
-He goes on to talk about this and it all wraps up, I love this, in verse 32, “Behold, an hour is coming and has already come for you to be scattered, each to his own home and to leave me alone and yet I’m not alone because the Father is with Me.
-These things I’ve spoken to you so that in Me you may have peace in the world, you will have tribulation but take courage, I have overcome the world.”
+“But now I’m going to Him who sent Me” – in other words, Jesus says it’s appropriate to tell you now that this is going to come.
+He goes on to talk about this, and it all wraps up – I love this in verse 32 – “Behold, an hour is coming, and has already come, for you to be scattered, each to his own home, and to leave Me alone; and yet I’m not alone, because the Father is with me.
+These things I’ve spoken to you so that in Me you may have peace.
+In the world you will have tribulation, but take courage; I have overcome the world.”

 It’s going to come; be ready.
 You have the Holy Spirit, and you have the promise of triumph.
 And then He did something that sealed us.
 He prayed the prayer of John 17.
 Verse 15, “I do not ask, Father, that you take them out of the world, but keep them from the evil one.”